Global Solidarity. Shared Responsibility.

 From Ann Fort to Center Friends: "I want to personally thank everyone for supporting the Ann Fort Kenya Fund.

 We have held medical camps, provided goats for needy families, built houses for the homeless, provided education scholarships, and donated $4000 to help feed the Center's 361 sponsored orphans during the coronavirus."
-Ann's heart lies within these ongoing projects, and our heart is joined with hers.

 How the Center is Responding to COVID-19